 Thank you for contacting About Islam with your question.

-Dr. Shabir Ally addresses this question in the video below:
+Dr. Shabir Ally from Let the Quran Speak addresses this question in the video below.

 Aisha Khaja: So, Dr. Shabir, the question today is about cremation, and what is the position of Islam on cremation.
 So, maybe let’s start with what is cremation.